Paul LePage: LGBT rights

 In 2009, LePage opposed allowing same-sex couples to marry.
 He does support the state recognizing only civil unions of all couples, believing it would give everyone the same legal standing.
 During his gubernatorial campaign, he iterated his opposition to same-sex marriage and expressed support for unspecified legal measures to protect committed same-sex couples.
 In October 2010 he stated that gay marriage should be left to the voters and that he had no personal views on the matter, though he would have vetoed a same-sex marriage bill if it reached his desk.

 LePage was critical of the Maine Education Associations' support of the 2012 same-sex marriage initiative, believing the union's taking of political positions hurts the education of Maine students.
 When asked about LePage's own position on the initiative, his spokeswoman declined to comment.

 On the topic of transgender students in grades K–12, he said he did not understand "how people, at least sane people, would want to allow transgender in our primary schools and our high schools."
 LePage then pledged to oppose legislation for transgender students, saying, "I think it's gone too far and we have to push back.
 As governor, I would never allow that to be signed into law."
 In 2018, LePage vetoed a bill banning conversion therapy, arguing that the proposed legislation would undermine the ability of therapists to converse with their clients.
-The next year the bill was signed by newly elected governor Janet Mills.
+The next year, the bill was signed into law by LePage's successor, Governor Janet Mills.